-If left unchecked, sooty mold can prevent a birch tree from photosynthesizing properly, which can lead to leaf drop.
+If left unchecked, sooty mold can prevent a birch tree from photosynthesizing properly, leading to leaf drop.

-However, if treatment advice is followed correctly, river birches with sooty mold can be restored to perfect health over the course of just a single growing season.
+However, if treatment advice is followed correctly, river birches with sooty mold can be restored to perfect health throughout just a single growing season.

 Then, use an organic insecticide to treat your birch leaves.

-If the birch in question is small, you could even use a fit-for-purpose eco-horticultural oil to wipe down the leaves.
+If the birch is small, use a fit-for-purpose eco-horticultural oil to wipe down the leaves.

 Follow the application of oil with a damp cloth to keep the oil from burning your leaves.